 PARENT PARKING AND ACCESS Parent parking is off Carson Street, close to the intersection with Langler Street.
 Please note the gate into the school off Carson Street at the end of Patricia Street will be locked between 9:00am and 2:00pm for the safety of the students.
 Access is always available through the front office.
 CONTRIBUTIONS AND CHARGES In accordance with the Department of Education Contributions, Charges and Fees Policy (Sept 2001), schools can request up to a maximum contribution of \$60.00 for years K-6.
 Contributions: The contribution for our school of \$60 is voluntary and the funds are used towards the cost of materials, services and facilities used by students in the educational program.
 We request that this be paid as soon as possible at the start of the year.
 Charges: The term 'charges' refers to the provision of Charges for Specific Programs which are a part of an education program and which Contributions do not cover.
-The 2020 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
+The 2021 Charges for Specific Programs, which have been approved by Carson Street School Board, are the incursions and excursions.
 The estimated costs are at an upper limit and will not exceed this amount.
 These do not need to be paid until your child's teacher asks for the money.
 If a particular event does not occur within the school year no charges will apply.
 (Examples of charges: excursions etc.) Contributions and charges can be paid directly into the school's bank account: BANK: Commonwealth Bank A/C NAME: Carson Street School BSB: 066 040 A/C No: 1990 1199 Please always put your child's name and what the money is for in the reference section.
 SCHOOL BUS SERVICES Buses bringing students to school have to run to a tight schedule.
 It is therefore requested that students be at their pick up points by the specified time.
 The School Bus Services advises drivers that they are not obliged to: - a) toot the horn - b) wait for children who are not ready.

-For their part, the drivers will attempt to keep as close as possible to the scheduled pickup times.
-Your cooperation in this matter would be appreciated.
 School Bus Services has responsibility for the organisation of all school buses and can be contacted on 9326 2136 or www.schoolbuses.wa.gov.au Application and changes to bus transport requirements must now be made online.
 Click here to apply.
 Applications take 10 working days to complete.
 REGIONAL EDUCATION OFFICE The Department of Education has eight education regions across the state.
 Carson Street School is part of the South Metropolitan Education Regional Office.
 84 Hampton Road Beaconsfield Phone: 9336 9563 Email: southmetropolitanERO.admin@education.wa.edu.au SCHOOL BOARD The School Board works with the school community to achieve the best outcomes for students.
 It plays an important role in contributing to good school governance so that school resources are used efficiently and community expectations and the school's priorities reflect the needs of students.
-The board meets once each term, with an annual public meeting in on Thursday 4 June, 2020 at 8:30am.
+The board meets once each term, with an annual public meeting in June 2021.
 Families and community members are welcome.
 If you would like to attend please rsvp to corina.botica@educaton.wa.edu.au.

 Current members of the School Board are:

 Chair: John Exeter

 CECWA Rep: Diana Guttridge

 Parent Rep: Lisa Anderson

+Kym Presenza

 Staff Reps: Ros Hamling (Principal)

-Peter Salleo (Deputy Principal)
+Peter Salleo (Deputy Principal) Corina Botica (Manager Corporate

-Corina Botica (Manager Corporate Services)
+Services)

-Shona Ballantyne (CE Co-ordinator) Sara O'Neill (Education Assistant)
+Shona Ballantyne (CE Co-ordinator)

+Sara O'Neill (Education Assistant)

 Les Ozsdolay (former Chair)

 Community Reps: Kate Doust MLC

 Lynne Anderson (Vanquip)

 Jan Mason

+P&C Rep Suzanne Hodgkiss